lordelectro/snapdicto/README.md

   - Dictionary: This retrieves dictionary meaning of the word recognized. (done)

-  - Theasaurus: This retrieves suggested words for the recognized word.
+  - Thesaurus: This retrieves suggested words for the recognized word.

   - Weblinks: This will prompt opening up a web-browser of the recognized weblink.